Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 Washington Post had a story while I was away.

-Headline, female named hurricanes kill more than male named hurricanes.
+Headline, female-named hurricanes kill more than male-named hurricanes.

 Did you see that while I was going?

-Well you heard.
+But you heard.

-Let's take that headline and let's ask ourselves, why in the world might this be?
+OK, let's take that headline and let's ask ourselves, why in the world might this be?

 Why would they assert that this is true?